 How do you know you are in the strategy trap?

 In a new situation, one of the first things I do is assess if an organization is in the strategy trap.
-I observe how much time the leadership and management are spending on strategy, planning, diagnosing, trying to figure true north from south versus driving, leading, coaching managing, listening to the voice of the customer, and shaping the executing of the game plan.
-My rule on high-performing management teams is 90-95% of their time should be spent on actual execution and mid-game strategy, with 5-10% on typical strategic planning.
+I observe how much time the leadership and management are spending on strategy, planning, diagnosing, trying to figure true north from south versus driving, leading, coaching managing, listening to the voice of the customer, and shaping the execution of the game plan.
+My rule on high-performing management teams is that 90-95% of their time should be spent on actual execution and mid-game strategy, with 5-10% on typical strategic planning.
 Here are the best tips when it comes to strategy traps and execution.

 Make people aware

 It is pretty cool when people realize how much time they are wasting on planning vs. doing.
 I typically just tell people and teams my observations, “you guys are spending over 50% of your time trying to figure out what to do next…does that seem right?”

 Once people understand they should be spending 5-10% of their time on strategic planning, they typically drive to 5-10%.
 I become their strategy trap coach, asking them at the end of every day or every week, “what percentage of your day or week did you spend on strategy vs. execution.”
 “Why?”
 “How can you reduce the strategy trap?”

 Fix the root cause: A strategic vision and plan

 Organizations or teams stuck in the strategy trap are typically a bit lost or unsure of their path forward.
 It’s ok; we’ve all been there.
 Create shorter-term plans, often, for the next three months.
 What are the highest priority actions to get done?
 Put them on paper, get the teams going, and execute.
 In the meantime, figure out what your long-term strategy is and the subsequent strategic vision and plans to get there.

 Put a stake in the ground on top strategic questions